 Review summary: Canon 1D Mark IV vs Nikon D5300

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1D Mark IV and the Nikon D5300?
+So how do things add up?
+Is the Canon 1D Mark IV better than the Nikon D5300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.